Irene Gut Opdyke: Life

-Irena Gut was born into a Catholic family, in Kozienice, Poland, the same year as the formation of the Second Polish Republic; she was one of five daughters.
-The family moved to Radom, where she enrolled at the nursing school before the Nazi-Soviet invasion of 1939.
 While she was hiding during the invasion, Russian soldiers discovered her and she was beaten and raped.
 Originally forced to work in a munitions factory during the German occupation, Gut was hired by Wehrmacht Major Eduard Rügemer to work in a kitchen of a hotel that frequently served Nazi officials when he learned she was fluent in German.
 It was during this period that Gut witnessed a German soldier, in the ghetto near the hotel, rip an infant from its mother's arms and throw the baby head-first onto the ground, presumably killing the child.
 Horrified, she initially wanted to leave her faith but she came to a realization that people have a choice between doing good or evil and determined that she would help the Jews when the opportunity arose.
 Knowing she risked her life, Gut secretly took food from the hotel and delivered it to the Tarnopol Ghetto.

 Gut smuggled Jews out of the ghetto into the surrounding forest and delivered food for them there.
 Meanwhile, Rügemer asked Gut to work as a housekeeper in his requisitioned villa.
 She hid 12 Jews in the cellar.
 They would come out and help her clean the house when he was not around.
 Rügemer found out about the Jews she was hiding.
 At risk to all their lives, Rügemer kept Gut's secret, on the condition that she become his mistress.
 Rügemer fled with the Germans in 1944 ahead of the Russian advance.
 Gut and several Jews fled west from Soviet occupied Poland to Allied-occupied Germany.
 She was put in a Displaced Persons camp, where she met William Opdyke, a United Nations worker from New York City.
 She emigrated to the United States and married Opdyke shortly thereafter in 1956.
 They had a daughter together.
 Opdyke died in 1993.
 Gut died in 2003 after complications from hepatitis.